Trump election probe grand jury believes some witnesses lied | Politics

 Trump election probe grand jury believes some witnesses lied

-A special grand jury that investigated efforts by then-President Donald Trump and his allies to overturn his election loss in Georgia says it believes some witnesses committed perjury, and it recommends “appropriate indictments.”
-The panel recommended that the district attorney “seek appropriate indictments for such crimes where the evidence is compelling.”
-But the report does not name the people who are alleged to have lied.
+A special grand jury investigating efforts by then-President Donald Trump and his allies to overturn his 2020 election loss in Georgia says it believes ''one or more witnesses'' committed perjury and urged local prosecutors to bring charges.

-In addition to the section on perjury, the report's introduction and conclusion were released Thursday.
-But any recommendations on potential criminal charges for specific people will remain under wraps for now.
+Fulton County District Attorney Fani Willis should “seek appropriate indictments for such crimes where the evidence is compelling,” according to portions of the special grand jury's final report that were released on Thursday.

+Those sections are silent on key details, including who the panel believes committed perjury and what other specific charges should be pursued.
+But it marks the first time the grand jurors' recommendations for criminal charges tied to the case have been made public.
+And it's a reminder of the intensifying legal challenges facing the former president as he ramps up his third White House bid amid multiple legal investigations.

 Based on witnesses called to testify before the special grand jury, it is clear that Willis is focusing on several areas.
 Those include: — Phone calls by Trump and others to Georgia officials in the wake of the 2020 election.